12 Little Big Workshop Tips and Tricks

 As a result, color codes are displayed on the machines, how much they are worn.
 And then it will be much easier to repair them when they turn pale green or yellow.
 The probability of failure due to broken machines is thus greatly reduced.

 The building tools must first be unlocked in the research.
 With the renovation tool, we can build new rooms, which actually explains itself.
 With the wall tool draw a frame, set the door, order, wait, done.

 But if we do not want a new room, but only want to expand and enlarge an existing room, we have to plan a second room next to it.
 Then simply remove the wall between the existing room and the new construction site using the leveling tool.
 This can all be done in one go, in the end, confirmed and the construction workers move in to rebuild the space.

 Somewhat more complex is the tearing of entire rooms.
 Here I tried it out for a while until I found out.
 To completely demolish an empty room, we simply have to click on the floor once in the middle of the room with the leveling tool.
-This marks the room completely for demolition, confirms and the room goes.
+This marks the room completely for demolition, confirms, and the room will be torn down.

 By the way, you can also tear off doors directly if you click on them with the right button and select to tear them down.

 When our company rises in level, we can unlock properties for our company in a kind of skill tree.
 These enable certain machines, material levels, active capabilities, and so on.